Eglinton Castle: The Eglinton Tournament

-Eglinton is best remembered for the lavish, if ill-fated Eglinton Tournament, a medieval-style tournament organised in 1839 by the 13th Earl.
+Eglinton is best remembered for the lavish, if ill-fated, Eglinton Tournament, a medieval-style tournament organised in 1839 by the 13th Earl.
 The expense and extent of the preparations became news across Scotland, and the railway line was even opened in advance of its official opening to ferry guests to Eglinton.
 Although high summer, in typical Scottish style torrential rain washed the proceedings out, despite the participants, in full period dress, gamely attempting to participate in events such as jousting.
-Amongst the participants was Prince Louis-Napoléon Bonaparte (the future Emperor Napoléon III of the French).
+Among the participants was Prince Louis-Napoléon Bonaparte (the future Emperor Napoléon III of the French).

 The demise of the castle

 Robertson's map of the 1820s showing a lochan at Eglinton Castle.

 The immense cost of upkeep, the poor condition of the castle and death duties took their toll on the family finances; the castle was abandoned in 1925.
 De-roofed in 1926, the lead being removed and sold, after a house contents sale in December 1925, and progressively ruinous, the building finally came to an undignified end during the Second World War when it was seriously damaged during army training held there.
 The army also partly destroyed the iron bridge running to the old walled gardens.